😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Key Takeaways

-Understanding the Uberman Sleep Cycle
+Understanding Uberman Sleep Cycle

 While some polyphasic sleepers claim that the Uberman sleep cycle increases productivity and alertness, there’s a lack of scientific evidence to support these claims.
 Moreover, adopting such a segmented sleep pattern can lead to sleep deprivation, which can have negative effects on your overall health, including impaired cognitive function and increased risk of accidents.